CodeMyAss/chaos/README.md

 screen with a given background color, and set a given grid cell to a given char, fg color, and bg color.
 That's all.

+#### But why Lua?

+1. It's so small of a language that I can literally just throw it entire source code right into this project.
+2. It's super fast.
+Like, way fast.
+For serious.
+3. It's a really simple language.
+And simplicity is my favorite thing ever lately.
+4. It's not that bad, really.
+Sure, there are a few weird things, but they're minor.

 #### Example

 Here's a quine: [init.lua](https://github.com/sdegutis/chaos/blob/87f9177f4ee030ab931199b8a4b5f983017d0283/Chaos/init.lua)